C-mellia/dotfiles/readme.md

 ### How to exit vim?

-<Leader>xc, However, apparently, you don't have to exit vim don't you
+<leader>xc, However, apparently, you don't have to exit vim don't you